Rethinking On-policy Optimization for Query Augmentation: Introduction

-In this work, we address this gap through a rigorous evaluation and benchmarking.
-Our contributions are threefold: \begin{itemize}[leftmargin=*] \item We perform a controlled comparison of DeepRetrieval against a simple, zero-shot prompting baseline across diverse retrieval tasks, including classical benchmarks and the emerging agent tool retrieval scenario. \item Our experiments reveal a surprising and critical finding: the simple, training-free prompting method often matches or surpasses the complex and expensive RL-trained method.
-This observation suggests that leveraging the rich, structured knowledge of a powerful LLM via pseudo-document generation is a strong and resource-efficient baseline. \item Based on this insight, we propose a novel hybrid method, \textbf{O}n-policy \textbf{P}seudo-document \textbf{Q}uery \textbf{E}xpansion (\textbf{OPQE}), that combines the strengths of both paradigms.
-Our rationale is that while prompting provides a better \textit{structure} for the augmented query (a pseudo-document), RL provides a powerful \textit{optimization} mechanism.
-Our proposed modification reframes the RL task: instead of training the policy to rewrite a query, we train it to generate a full pseudo-document and use retrieval metrics as the reward.
-This synergy allows the model to leverage the rich generative format of prompting while fine-tuning the output to maximize retrieval scores.
-Our experiments confirm that this hybrid approach consistently achieves the best overall performance, outperform both prompt-based expansion method and RL-based query rewriting method. \end{itemize}
+Our contributions are threefold: \begin{itemize}[leftmargin=*] \item We perform a controlled comparison of DeepRetrieval against a simple, zero-shot prompting baseline across diverse retrieval tasks, including classical ad hoc retrieval and the emerging agentic tool retrieval. \item Our experiments reveal a key finding: the simple, training-free prompting method often matches or surpasses more complex RL-trained methods.
+This observation suggests that leveraging the rich, structured knowledge of a powerful LLM via pseudo-document generation is a strong and resource-efficient baseline. \item We propose OPQE, a hybrid method that combines the generative structure of prompting with the targeted optimization of on-policy RL by training the policy to generate pseudo-documents under retrieval-based rewards, and it yields the strongest overall retrieval performance across our benchmarks. \end{itemize}